win-acme/win-acme/docs/manual/validation-problems.md

 that happens try more conservative settings.
 Test if the [API endpoint](https://acme-v02.api.letsencrypt.org) is accessible from a web browser on your server.

+## Let's Encrypt limitations
+The following limitations apply to Let's Encrypt and may not be true for every ACME service provider.

+### Domain count limit
+Let's Encrypt does not support more than 100 domain names per certificate.

+### Non-public domains
+Let's Encrypt can only be used to issue certificates for domains living on the public internet.
+Interal domains or Active Directory host names are therefor not possible to use.

 ## HTTP validation issues

 ### Firewall